NINE ELMS MILITARY CEMETERY, THELUS

 Thelus is a village about 6.5 kilometres north of Arras and 1 kilometre east of the main road from Arras to Lens.
 The cemetery is on the western side of the main road and about 1.5 kilometres south of the village.

+Wheelchair access is possible with some difficulty.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.